simsam8/idd-solafune/report/report.md

 ### Channel input

-Each model is trained in two variants, one ingesting all 12 Sentinel-2 spectral bands and one using only the standard RGB channels, so we can measure the benefit of the extra multispectral information.
+Each model is trained in two variants, one using all 12 Sentinel-2 spectral bands and one using only the standard RGB channels, so we can measure the benefit of the extra multispectral information.